Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 1,5 till 2 m.? sun till shadow hardy between -20/-25°C

 -sp.
-‘Nanping 97’ Collected as ‘Fargesia nitida’ in Nanping, 2800 meter This handsome bamboo with glossy leaves is certainly a different species.
+'Nanping 97' Collected as 'Fargesia nitida' in Nanping' 2800 meter This handsome bamboo with glossy leaves is certainly a different species.
+The leaves don't curl.
 Introduced by Kimmei.

 Height 2-3 m. sun till shadow hardy between -15/-20°C

 Fargesia murieliae Between 1990 and 2000 almost all the plants has flowered.
-Because Fargesia murieliae outside China was represented by only one clone, there were only seed formed by self-pollination.
+Because Fargesia murieliae outside China was represented by only one clone, there were only seeds formed by self-pollination.
 Due to this it has been difficult to find good and strong plants between the seedlings.
-Finally there are some reasonable selections, but not one has the vitality and vigor of the mother plant.
+Finally not one selection of the offspring of the old Fargesia murieliae has the vitality and vigor of the mother plant and in warmer climats all are sensitive for illnesses and mealy bugs.

-The following 4 varieties come from seed collected in the wild in Shennongija in China and are being tested.
-These are much stronger and less sensible to diseases than the offspring of the Fargesia murieliae that was growing in Europe and are also less susceptible to mealybugs.
+The following varieties come from seed collected in the wild in Shennongija in China and are being tested.
+These are stronger than the offspring of the Fargesia murieliae (Bimbo, Jumbo or Superjumbo) that was growing in Europe.
+But in a warmer climate these group is also sensible to diseases like mealy bugs.

-Fargesia murieliae 'Blue Lizard' (picture above right) (seedling Shennongjija, before named 'Blue Dragon')
+Fargesia murieliae 'Blue Lizard' (picture above right) (seedling Shennongjija)

 Fargesia murieliae 'Red Zebra' (picture above right) (seedling Shennongjija, before named 'Purple Dragon'